1. Property photo 1 of 48

 The kitchen and dining room

 The kitchen and dining room form a generous open plan space designed to suit both everyday living and relaxed entertaining.
 Contemporary cabinetry provides extensive storage and clean lines while integrated cda appliances and a broad expanse of worktop create an efficient setting for cooking.
+A bespoke made to measure kitchen was fitted in 2018 and the whole kitchen and dining area was relaid with Amtico flooring.
 A wide window draws in natural light and frames a pleasant outlook across the garden and surrounding greenery.

 French doors open directly onto the outdoor area which encourages an easy flow for indoor and outdoor gatherings.
 The dining area offers ample room for a large table and creates a welcoming focal point for family meals.
 The overall layout is thoughtfully arranged to balance practicality with an inviting atmosphere that enhances the home’s sociable character.